Olivert75/regression_project/README.md

 ## 8b.)
 Acquire :bulb:
 Goal: Have Zillow dataframe ready to prepare in acquire.py In this stage, I used a connection URL to access the CodeUp database.
-Using a SQL query, I brought in the Zillow dataset with only properties set for single use, and were sold in between May-August 2017.
+Using a SQL query, I brought in the Zillow dataset with only properties set for single use, and were sold in 2017.
 I turned it into a pandas dataframe and created a .csv in order to use it for the rest of the pipeline.
 | acquire.py Functions | Purpose                                                        |
 |----------------------|----------------------------------------------------------------|
 | get_connection()     | Creates a connection link so we can access our data            |